DEV Community

 But at what expense?

-If it's at the expense of completing the project, or long delays, then it can be considered "fake progress".
+If it's at the expense of completing the project, or just delaying the harder parts for later, then it can be considered "fake progress".

-If we start by building the plumbing, the obvious and boring parts we already know how to do - are we really making meaningful progress? or is it just "fake progress"?
+If we start out by building the obvious parts we already know how to do - are we really making meaningful progress? or just delaying the uncertainty?

 Finding the Real work

 Meaningful progress comes from solving difficult issues as early as possible.
 This is real work.
-It has the potential to reduce the cost of projects by orders of magnitude.
+It can reduce the cost of projects by orders of magnitude.

-Because time is very precious, the faster we can locate real problems, the more meaningful headway we'll make.
+Because the faster we can locate real problems, and deal with them, the more meaningful headway we'll make.

 What we need is a way to locate the biggest unknowns, frictions, and blockers as early as possible.